ericrenone/ARDI-Albert-Ramanujan-Deterministic-Intelligence/README.md

-# The Complete Theory of Deterministic Intelligence

-**From First Principles to Hardware Implementation**
+# Deterministic Intelligence: From First Principles to Hardware Implementation

 ---